playframework/playframework/documentation/manual/detailedTopics/configuration/ws/CertificateGeneration.md

 Public key certificates are a solution to the problem of identity.
 Encryption alone is enough to set up a secure connection, but there's no guarantee that you are talking to the server that you think you are talking to.
 Without some means to verify the identity of a remote server, an attacker could still present itself as the remote server and then forward the secure connection onto the remote server.
 Public key certificates solve this problem.

 The best way to think about public key certificates is as a passport system.
 Certificates are used to establish information about the bearer of that information in a way that is difficult to forge.
-This is why certificate verification is so important: accepting any certificate means that an attacker's certificate will be blindly accepted.
+This is why certificate verification is so important: accepting **any** certificate means that even an attacker's certificate will be blindly accepted.

 ## Using Keytool